pinn3/gist-db/readme.md

 		}

 * fileInit: function(file).
 A function that returns the file obj if it should be added to the DB and undefined if it should be excluded.
+* fileSave: function(file, callback).
+A function that allows for further parameter work on files after the raw data has been received.
+A functioning implementation of this MUST pass the file object as a parameter to callback to save changes to the DB.
+Note: this will perform an update to the database.

 ### _db({field:value})